 On this page you can find screenshots and info on skills and skill trees in Dragon Age: Inquisition for the mage, warrior, and rogue classes.
-If you want the complete information for every class, check out the more detailed pages under the skills navigation menu, or by going to these links:
+If you want the complete information for every class, check out the more detailed pages under the skills navigation menu.

 The mage skill trees are all focused on using a different element – Spirit, Storm, Inferno and Winter.
 The storm tree focuses on various lightning-themed spells.
 Some skills like Chain Lightning are essentially unchanged from the previous DA games, but there are also a lot of cool new skills like Stormbringer and Static Charge.

 Inferno spells are fire-based abilities that deal high damage and also include several skills that cause enemies to panic.
 The Winter tree uses frost abilities to slow and freeze enemies.
 The spirit tree is a defensive tree that uses spiritual power to protect yourself and aid your allies.

 The only mage specialization tree we’ve had a glimpse of so far is for the Knight-Enchanter specialization.
 This spec allows the mage to fight in melee similar to a warrior.

 The Decloaking Blast ability sounds particularly cool, allowing you to re-materialize inside of enemies after using the Fade Cloak ability, which causes massive damage.